jamespeapen/journals/src/neuroscience/neurodegeneration/ad/When_does_AD_really_start.md

+---
-November 10, 2020
+date: November 10, 2020
+---

 # When does Alzheimer's disease really start?
-The role of biomarkers
+The role of biomarkers {.unnumbered}

 This paper reviews biomarkers and their usefullness at diagnosing AD.
 Since biomarkers can do so before traditional clinical symptoms, the authors evaluate